benrondeau/DevOps/README.md

 - Create style guide for app, even if just super basic.
 - Accessibility standards, even if just basic.
 - Proper licensing of assets (code, images, etc.)
+- DON'T GO CRAZY GOING FOR PERFECTION ON EVERY FRONT.
+EVEN THE WORLD'S BEST APPS HAVE ISSUES (Facebook's mobile website is an example [Page can't load, try again error])

 ### Tracking/Analytics
 - Add analytics to project (like GA)